mattiarossi/oci-visualizer/README.md

 I was inspired by <a href="https://duo.com/blog/introducing-cloudmapper-an-aws-visualization-tool">Duo Security CloudMapper.</a> a visualization tool for AWS.

 <b>How it works?</b>
-- First visualizer extracts the network data for all VCNs and other cloud resources in an OCI compartment and generates  a json data structure .
+- First oci-visualizer extracts the network data for all VCNs and other cloud resources in an OCI compartment and generates  a json data structure .
 This is done using a Python script leveraging the OCI  Python SDK and exposed as a flask REST service.

 - Visualize the data generated in step 1 using a small web app, leveraging  <a href="http://js.cytoscape.org/">cystoscape.js</a> , an open source graph visualization framework.